jech/galene/galene.md

 ```

 For more advanced configuration, `galenectl create-group` can be invoked
-with the `-json` flag, in which case it takes a JSON template on standard
+with the `-json` flag, in which case it takes a JSON template from standard
 input.
 The syntax of a JSON template is just like that of a group
 definition file (see below), except that it must not contain the fields
 `users` and `wildcard-user`.
 For example, in order to create a redirect
-(see the section "Group description reference" below):
+(see the section *Group description reference* below):

 ```sh
 echo '{"redirect": "https://galene.example.org:8443/group/city-watch/"}' | galenectl create-group -group amcw -json